 And by the way, “Meh” is no way to go through life, son.

 Is there comedy in your script?
 Make us laugh harder.
-If you’re not a comedy writer, stick to Holocaust films.
+If you’re not a comedy writer, stick to drama films.
 If you are a comedy writer, get better at it.